Wisconsin vs. SMU College Basketball Predictions & Picks - November 22

 Wisconsin vs. SMU Predictions & Picks: Spread, Total - November 22

-Wednesday's game between the Wisconsin Badgers (3-2) and SMU Mustangs (4-1) squaring off at Suncoast Credit Union Arena has a projected final score of 72-69 (according to our computer prediction) in favor of Wisconsin, who is listed as a small favorite by our model.
-The game will start at 8:30 PM ET on November 22.
+Wednesday's contest between the Wisconsin Badgers (3-2) and the SMU Mustangs (4-1) at Suncoast Credit Union Arena has a projected final score of 73-69 based on our computer prediction, with Wisconsin coming out on top.
+Tipoff is at 8:30 PM on November 22.

-Based on our computer prediction, SMU projects to cover the 7.5-point spread in its matchup against Wisconsin.
-The over/under has been set at 144.5, and the two teams are projected to come in below that total.
+According to our computer prediction, SMU projects to cover the 7.5-point spread in its matchup versus Wisconsin.
+The over/under has been set at 143.5, and the two teams are projected to fall short of that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!